-This blog is for students studying and staff teaching on law courses at Birkbeck, University of London.
+This blog is for students studying and staff teaching on law and criminology courses at Birkbeck, University of London.

 Visit for the latest library news, tips on new resources, links to useful web sites and more.

 You may be aware of BAILII (the British & Irish Legal Information Institute), which acts as a home for freely available public legal information, including cases, legislation & Law Commission reports.
 But did you know that it belongs to the worldwide Free Access to Law Movement?

 Founded in 2002 by partners from Australia, Canada, South Africa, Hong Kong, the United States and the UK & Ireland, the movement has grown since then to encompass representatives from across the globe.